openstack/ironic/doc/source/user/states.rst

   * ``active`` by setting the node's provision state using the ``abort`` verb.

 .. note::
-   Prior to attempting aborting a servicing operation on a node either in ``service wait`` or ``service failed`` state, the user must check the remote console of the machine as a precaution and ensure there is no active firmware update running on the node.
-Aborting service may result in a power cycle operation which may interrupt the running update, causing irreversible damage to the hardware.
+   Before attempting to abort a servicing operation on a node either in ``service wait`` or ``service failed`` state, the user must check the remote console of the machine as a precaution and ensure there is no active firmware update running on the node.
+Aborting service may result in a power cycle operation that may interrupt the running update, causing irreversible damage to the hardware.
    Once it is confirmed no update operation is running, using ``abort`` verb is not expected to cause any issues.